 Done many things in the morning, but mostly museum and little street.

-Gesine and I in late autumn paristhe apartment of victor hugo, author of Les Misérables and Notre dame de Parisgiraff on the wall
+the apartment of victor hugo, author of Les Misérables and Notre dame de Paris

 Sparkling Eifel Tower